lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

     output.

 **requestMemory**, optional
-    Amount of memory single Quantum execution of a particular pipetask will need (e.g., 2GB).
+    Amount of memory, in MB, a single Quantum execution of a particular pipetask will need (e.g., 2048).

 **requestCpus**, optional
     Number of cpus that a single Quantum execution of a particular pipetask